 Reading Up on William Hare ~ Book Recommendations

-So many books where Burke and Hare are mentioned, and as with all things, these vary in quality.
+There are SO many books where Burke and Hare are mentioned, and as with all things, these vary in quality.
+But if I had to tell you about just one, then this would be it.

 Researching William Hare